| How lying marketers sold Roe v. Wade to

 controversial Roe v.
 Wade decision in 1973, American doctors have

+performed well over 40 million abortions.
 Although polls consistently show a clear majority of

 Americans disapprove of unfettered abortion-on-demand, the